THE SOURDOUGH SCHOOL

 4. You warrant that all information submitted by you to us is true, current and complete.

-5. Workshops and courses are not open to Coeliacs.
+5. Memberships, workshops and courses are not open to Coeliacs.
 We are very sorry, but our insurance will not cover any teaching to anyone with this autoimmune disease.

 6. We reserve the right to request that you clear your attendance and participation with your doctor or GP in writing in the case of certain health issues and to provide us with evidence of this.